 - 1. Rangers should be registered in Black Pug for Resica Rangers Program.
-They do not need to register separately for Nature Merit Badge. - 2.
+Webelos crossovers will not automatically be registered in the Resica Rangers program.
+They do not need to register separately for Exploration and Nature Merit Badges. - 2.
 Rangers should arrive to program on Thursday afternoon ready to go on the 5-mile hike and overnighter with all necessary gear.
 Gear will be transported to the lake as needed please make sure the Scout's name & Troop number are on it. - 3.
 The Resica Rangers staff at Resica Falls serve as skill instructors.
 It is the job of the leaders of the troop to ensure that the retention and comprehension of the skills taught is obtained. - 4.
 A syllabus of requirements that have been gone over will be available to leaders during the first day of instruction, as well as a list of skills each Scout has learned in Black Pug on Friday.